Coach trips from London to Brussels

 Frequently asked questions

-How much is the coach ticket between London and Brussels?
+How much is a bus ticket from London to Brussels?

-How long does it take from London to Brussels by coach?
+How long does it take to get to Brussels from London by coach?

 How much luggage can I bring on the coach from London to Brussels?

-When's the latest FlixBus departure from London to Brussels?
+When's the last coach from London to Brussels?

 How many coach stops are in London and in Brussels?

-Are coaches from London to Brussels adapted for passengers with limited mobility?
+Are coaches from London to Brussels equipped for passengers with mobility restrictions?

 Travel Guide: London to Brussels via FlixBus